 Right to erasure, Article 17 of the GDPR

 The right to erasure means the data subject can demand the controller erase data.
 However, this is only possible if the personal data concerning them is no longer required, is being processed illegitimately, the relevant consent has been withdrawn and none of the statutory reasons for exemption apply, cf. Article 17 (3) of the GDPR, section 35 of the BDSG.

 Right to restriction of processing, Article 18 of the GDPR

 The right to restriction of processing entails the possibility of the data subject to prevent further processing of personal data for the time being.
 Such restrictions mainly occur during the examination period of other rights being exercised by the data subject.

 Right to data portability, Article 20 of the GDPR

-Furthermore, you are entitled to make a complaint to the data protection supervisory authority (Federal Commissioner for Data Protection and Freedom of Information).
+Furthermore, you have the right to submit a complaint to the supervisory authority for data protection law (the Federal Commissioner for Data Protection and Freedom of Information) at:

 Bundesbeauftragte(r) für den Datenschutz und die Informationsfreiheit,

 The premises of the Federal Ministry of Health in Bonn (Rochusstraße 1, 53123 Bonn) and in Berlin (Friedrichstraße 108, 10117 Berlin) are monitored by a video system to supervise adherence to the house rules.
 Processing is carried out on the basis of Article 6 (1) letter e) of the GDPR in conjunction with section 4 of the Federal Data Protection Act (BDSG).
 Data collected in this way is only shared with third parties to the extent that we are legally required to do so or sharing it is necessary for legal action or criminal prosecution in cases of house law violation.
 Otherwise, it will not be passed on.